htrgouvea/research/_posts/publications/2020-09-23-Detecting-browser-platform-based-on-fonts.md

 </html>
 ```

-You can see a live demo here: [https://heitorgouvea.me/public/payloads/tor-browser-fonts-exploit.html]()
+If you prefer, you can see a live demo [clicking here](https://heitorgouvea.me/public/payloads/tor-browser-fonts-exploit.html)

 User identification using Tor on MacOS: